weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 Each _class-based collection_ contains objects of the same _class_, which are defined by a common _schema_.

-Let's unpack this a bit with an example.<br/>
+Let's unpack this with an example.

 ### JSON documents as objects

-Imagine we need to store information about the following renown author: Alice Munro.
+Imagine we need to store information about the following author: Alice Munro.

 The data about this author can be represented in JSON like this: